kurron/jvm-development-environment/README.md

 ## Installed Infrastructure
 Docker containers running common infrastructure are installed in `/home/vagrant/bin/servers`.
 Look at the `docker-compose.yml` file to see what services are currently available to use.
 Run the `start.sh` script to install and run the servers.
+You can also start up a single server, eg `docker-compose up -d mongodb`.

 ## Docker-based IDEs
 All of the IDEs are housed in Docker containers.
 This allows for faster rebuilds of the environment and ensures that an